islandtechie/snake-app/README.md

-# snake-app
+# Snake Game App
-This is Snake App Game created using javascript
+This is a Snake Game App created using javascript.